MicrosoftDocs/WindowsCommunityToolkitDocs/docs/animations/lottie-scenarios/getting_started_json.md

 # Getting Started with Lottie-Windows

-You probably have a JSON file, `LottieLogo1.json` in this example, that was exported from [Adobe AfterEffects](https://www.adobe.com/products/aftereffects.html) using the [BodyMovin](https://aescripts.com/bodymovin/) plugin.
+You probably have a JSON file that was exported from [Adobe AfterEffects](https://www.adobe.com/products/aftereffects.html) using the [BodyMovin](https://aescripts.com/bodymovin/) plugin.
 If not, you can find many from the [fantastic community](https://lottiefiles.com/) of Lottie designers and creators.
 Let’s bring these animations to your Windows applications with the following steps:

-1. _(Optional but Recommended)_ Install the [Lottie Viewer app](http://aka.ms/lottieviewer) from the Store and validate that the JSON file works as expected.
+1. _(Optional but Recommended)_ Install the [Lottie Viewer app](http://aka.ms/lottieviewer) from the Store and validate that the JSON file — `LottieLogo1.json` in this example — works as expected.
 If there are any known issues due to unsupported AfterEffects features, the warning icon may light up and provide more context.

-2. Install the [Microsoft.UI.Xaml nuget package](https://www.nuget.org/packages/Microsoft.UI.Xaml/) which contains the [`AnimatedVisualPlayer`](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.animatedvisualplayer) element.
+2. Install the [Microsoft.UI.Xaml nuget package](https://www.nuget.org/packages/Microsoft.UI.Xaml/) which contains the [AnimatedVisualPlayer](https://docs.microsoft.com/en-us/uwp/api/microsoft.ui.xaml.controls.animatedvisualplayer) element.
 In your VisualStudio project:
     * Go to the Nuget Package Manager by navigating to Project > Manage Nuget Packages.
     * Check the _Include prerelease_ box and search for “Microsoft.UI.Xaml” in nuget.org.
     * Install the latest prerelease version of the nuget package available.

-    Modify your Page.xaml to include the Microsoft.UI.Xaml.Controls namespace:
+    Modify your Page.xaml to include the namespace:

     ```xaml
     xmlns:controls="using:Microsoft.UI.Xaml.Controls"